The Pitch

 If your business contributes to the creative industry, you may be eligible for one of eight corporation tax reliefs that allow companies to claim a larger deduction or, in some circumstances, claim a payable tax credit when calculating your taxable profits.
 Find out if your business qualifies.

-Employment allowance
+Employment Allowance

-Businesses can reduce their National Insurance bill by up to £5,000 by claiming this.
-You claim it each month when you do your payroll, which means that no National Insurance contributions are payable until your £5,000 allowance has been used up or the tax year ends (whichever comes sooner).
+Businesses can reduce their National Insurance bill by up to ÂŁ5,000 by claiming the Employment allowance.
+It means that no National Insurance contributions are payable until your ÂŁ5,000 allowance has been used up or the tax year ends (whichever comes sooner).

 Business Asset Disposal Relief